Chapter 13 Repayment Plan

 Allowed Claims

 The trustee will only pay allowed unsecured claims, where the creditor filed a Proof of Claim.
 Rule 3001.
 Secured creditors are the only creditors who do not have to file a proof of claim.
 The deadline for filing a proof of claim is 90 days after the first creditors meeting.
 Rule 3002.
-Usually, the confirmation hearing for your repayment plan must be held within 45 days after the first meeting of creditors, which may result in several creditors filing a proof of claim after your plan is confirmed.
-Because of this scheduling misalignment, include all creditors that you assume will file a proof of claim.
-If some do not file the proof of claim and they are dischargeable debts, then you can amend your plan to eliminate those payments, since they will not be allowed claims, and those debts will be discharged after the completion of the repayment plan.
+Usually, the confirmation hearing for your repayment plan must be held within 45 days after the first meeting of creditors.
+Creditors can file a proof of claim after your plan is confirmed.
+Because of this scheduling misalignment, include all creditors you assume will file a proof of claim.
+If some do not file a proof of claim for dischargeable debts, then you can amend your plan to eliminate those payments since they will not be allowed claims, and those debts will be discharged after the completion of the repayment plan.

-If you have debts that are priority debts or are otherwise nondischargeable, you may want to file a proof of claim on behalf of those creditors, so that the debts are paid by the time you receive your discharge, which will give you a better fresh start, which is one of the major objectives of bankruptcy.
+If you have priority debts or other nondischargeable debts, you may want to file a proof of claim on behalf of those creditors, so that the debts are paid by the time you receive your discharge, which will give you a better fresh start, a major objective of bankruptcy.
 However, you must submit a Proof of Claim for the creditor within 30 days after the creditors' deadline to file a claim.
 Rule 3004.

 Your payment plan should provide full payment to all secured creditors listed in Schedule D, Creditors Holding Secured Claims, and all priority creditors listed in Schedule E, Creditors Holding Unsecured Priority Claims, except for child support owed to a government agency, and the amount that will be paid to all unsecured, nonpriority creditors listed in Schedule F, Creditors Holding Unsecured Nonpriority Claims.
 If you intend to object to any priority or secured debts listed in your petition, then indicate that in your plan, although it is rarely beneficial, because even if you win, the money that you saved will be used to increase your payments to your unsecured creditors.